DataScientistTX/Herschel-Bulkley-GUI/README.md

 ## Installation

-In the Linode terminal from the home directory, use the command git clone, then paste the link from your clipboard, or copy the command and link from below:
+In the terminal from the home directory, use the command git clone, then paste the link from your clipboard, or copy the command and link from below:

 ```bash
 git clone https://github.com/sercangul/Herschel-Bulkley-GUI.git